codes-and-games/Tchat-main/README.md

   Python 3

 # Instructions (Client)
-1) Open a terminal window in the directory containing client.py and run the following command: python client.py localhost 8000
+1) Open a terminal window in the client directory containing main.py and run the following command: python main.py localhost 8000

 2) Replace localhost with your IP and 8000 with a TCP port number of your choice.